 (4) The ineligibility of a fleeing felon does not affect the eligibility of other household members.

-(b) The same procedures apply to probation or parole violators as apply to fleeing felons, per Instruction to Staff # 1 of this Section, except for the requirements he or she must meet to be considered a probation or parole violator, per (b)(4)(A) and (B) of this Section.
+(b) The same procedures apply to probation or parole violators as apply to fleeing felons, per Instruction to Staff # 1 of this Section, except for the requirements specified in (b)(4)(A) and (B) of this Section.